-This course covers a study of seeds, food storage, stem structure and growth, roots, ecology of plans, families, habitat, etc. About thirty plants are analyzed and mounted, and a note-book covering about sixty experiments is kept.
+This course covers a study of seeds, food storage, stem structure and growth, roots, ecology of plants, families, habitat, etc. About thirty plants are analyzed and mounted, and a note-book covering about sixty experiments is kept.

 Physics.-Required in all courses.
-Text: Millikan and Gale's First Course in Physics.
+Text: Mann & Twiss.
+First Course in Physics.